 In New Zealand, a feature film certified as an official co-production is deemed to have significant New Zealand content, making it eligible to apply to us for production financing.

-New Zealand has co-production treaties or agreements with Australia, Canada, China (film only), France, Germany, India, Ireland, Italy, Republic of Korea (film only), Singapore, Spain, South Africa, Chinese Taipei and the UK.
+New Zealand has co-production treaties or agreements with Australia, Canada, China (film only), Denmark, France, Germany, India, Ireland, Italy, Republic of Korea (film only), Singapore, Spain, South Africa, Chinese Taipei and the UK.
+More information about the Denmark and Chinese Taipei co-production agreements will be published soon.

 Treaties in negotiation